MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

    ![Argument completion in IntelliCode for Visual Studio](media/argument-completion.png)

    C# developers in Visual Studio 2022 and higher also benefit from [Whole line completions](visual-studio-whole-line-completions.md).
-This feature predicts the next chunk of your code based on your current code so far, and present it as an inline prediction.
+Based on your current code, this feature predicts the next chunk of your code and presents it as an inline prediction.

    ![C# Whole line completions in Visual Studio](media/intellicode-vs-wlc-small.png)